ayra11/ayra11.github.io/_pages/cv.md

 # **Research Experience**

+### **The Impact of Intergenerational Family Networks on Individual Health: Evidence from the PSID**
+*Pennsylvania State University*
+*State College, USA*
+**12/2024 – Present**
+*Principal Investigator (Advised by Professor Yubai Yuan, Ph.D. in Statistics, University of Illinois Urbana-Champaign)*
+- Performed advanced data wrangling and management on longitudinal data from the Panel Study of Income Dynamics (PSID), ensuring completeness and consistency across multiple waves to support causal inference analysis.
+- Built and estimated complex causal inference models, including deep latent variable models and causal generative neural networks to uncover mechanisms through which intergenerational family networks affect individual health.
+- Conducted comprehensive literature reviews on causal inference and health network studies, evaluating methodological innovations and empirical findings to inform model selection and research design.

 ### **The Demand for Fintech Skills in China: Evidence on Wages and Firms’ Performance**
 *Student Partnering with Faculty (SpF) Research Program (2022-2023) with ¥30,000 Grant*
 *Wenzhou, China*